tldr-pages/tldr/pages/linux/systemctl.md

 `systemctl is-active {{unit}}`

-- Check a unit is Enabled:
+- Check if a unit is enabled:

 `systemctl is-enabled {{unit}}`